 Arlington Fire Department is proud to provide fire and emergency services to its over 13,000 citizens, covering 26 square miles within our city limits.
 Arlington Fire Department receives and provides automatic mutual aid as needed with the Shelby County Fire Department, as well as any neighboring department upon request.
 The Arlington Fire Department is dispatched by the Shelby County Fire 9-1-1 dispatch center.

-The Arlington Fire Department has one fire station which responds with one fire apparatus staffed with a minimum of four (4) personnel.
+The Arlington Fire Department has one fire station which responds with two fire apparatus staffed with a minimum of four (4) personnel.
 We are in the process of building a second fire station south of Interstate 40 along Airline Road.

 2020 Pierce 107' Ascendant Quint